abeuscher/alexbeuschercom-consulting/src/content/index.md

 <section class="hero-section">
 <div class="summary-content">

-# Need Help Navigating the Stupid Internet?
+# Consultants, Therapists, and Non-Profits: <br> Need Help Navigating the Stupid Internet?

-I help consultants, therapists, and non-profits learn how to spend less and get more out of their web presence.
+Spend less and build an effective web presence.

-### Have you wasted thousands of dollars to end up with only a mediocre website, weak marketing tools, and an email address?
+### Have you wasted thousands of dollars only to end up with only a mediocre website, weak marketing tools, and an email address?

 Lots of time and money can be spent on big, all-in-one services that try to do everything.
-I'm here to help you get away from that.
+I will help you get the services you need at an affordable price.

 I practice open-source, ethical, effective marketing techniques.